 (C) Dendrons

-(D) Nissl’s granules
+(D) Nissl granules

 Option b – Axons

-The spinal accessory is a …….. cranial nerve. originated from …………
+The spinal accessory nerve is identified as the …….. cranial nerve and arises from the …………